nteract/commuter/README.md

 > /kəˈmyo͞odər/
 > a person who travels some distance to work on a regular basis.

-Opinionated nteract focused server that reads notebooks from S3, has a directory explorer, and provides a jupyter compatible version of the contents API.
+Opinionated [nteract](https://nteract.io) focused server.
+Commuter reads notebooks from S3, has a directory explorer, and provides a jupyter compatible version of the contents API.

 ![screen shot 2017-02-13 at 11 19 45 am](https://cloud.githubusercontent.com/assets/146449/22899082/6efa3ddc-f1de-11e6-98f7-596bdda382ad.png)